api-platform/docs/distribution/index.md

 The API Platform Standard Edition comes with a dummy entity for test purpose: `src/AppBundle/Entity/Foo.php`.
 We will remove it later, but for now, create the related database table:

-    $ docker-compose exec php bin/console doctrine:schema:create
+    $ docker-compose exec app bin/console doctrine:schema:create

-The `php` container is where your project stands.
-Prefixing a command by `docker-compose exec php` allows to execute the given command in the container.
+The `app` container is where your project stands.
+Prefixing a command by `docker-compose exec app` allows to execute the given command in the container.
 You may want [to create an alias](http://www.linfo.org/alias.html) to easily run commands inside the container.